 Here's everything you need to know about the new Peugeot 5008.

-Four trim levels will be offered on the 5008, these are; the Active, the Allure, GT Line and GT.
+Five trim levels are offered on the 5008, these are; the Active, Allure, GT Line, GT Line Premium and GT.
 All models get seven seats as standard and a wide range of technology, even on lower spec level cars in the range.

 If you're wanting a bit more specification on your car then the middle of the range is the Allure trim, paired with a 1.6-litre diesel engine this will cost around £28,125.